temporalio/temporal-learning/docs/getting_started/python/hello_world_in_python/index.md

 :::note

 The `time-skipping` option starts a new environment that allows for time-skipping, so you don't have to wait for long-running Workflows when you're testing your code.
+You can use the `start_local` instead, which uses a full local insTance of the Temporal server instead.
+Both of these options download an instances of Temporal server on your first test run.
+This instance rus as a separate process during your test runs.

 :::